 The rather straightforward Shell Dep multiplication factors for the 1000hrs test pressure of pipes and fittings can clearly be communicated with engineering bureaus and end users.
-The multiplication factors are realistic, not conservative and do have a proven track record over the last 30 years.
+The multiplication factors are realistic, not conservative, and do have a proven track record over the last 30 years.

-- It is recommended to end users to be as close as possible to the Shell DEP multiplication factors with adding the diameter 400 mm for the testing. - Test at independent institute. - Weight samples upfront the 1000 h test, this weight is the minimum weight for supply. - Determine at strategic places the wall build-up and wall thickness e.g. Neck area bell of a pipe etc. - Supplier shall demonstrate reproducibility of their products.
+- It is recommended to end users be as close as possible to the Shell DEP multiplication factors by adding the diameter 400 mm for the testing. - Test at an independent institute. - Weight samples upfront the 1000 h test, this weight is the minimum weight for supply. - Determine at strategic places the wall build-up and wall thickness e.g. Neck area bell of a pipe etc. - Suppliers shall demonstrate the reproducibility of their products. - Do the 1000hrs test per project or do an amount of 1000hrs test as counter-check.